A group of fishermen left devastated after their boats were destroyed in a suspicious fire have been given a boost.

-Now the Fishermen’s Mission has stepped in to help the fishermen build themselves back up again by giving them a safe place to protect their equipment from the elements.
+Now the Fishermen’s Mission with the help of a company called Container Shipping Supporting Seafarers has stepped in to help the fishermen build themselves back up again by giving them a safe place to protect their equipment from the elements.

 Jim Adam, the leader of the Cove Fisherman’s Association, said: “One of the boats burned was my son’s, it was passed down to him by my now deceased brother.

 “The value of that boat was priceless to our family and the vandalism that happened here was beyond belief.”

 The group has been given a second-hand metal shipping container to store their equipment, which has a bespoke ramp, lights and internal electrics.

 Kenny Brandie, superintendent of the Aberdeen Fishermen’s Mission, said: “After we heard about the incident and all that had been consumed in the fire.